Seltzer/padding-oracle-attack/README.md

 Playing around with padding oracle attacks in .NET.

 Oracles:
-- One which executes the crypto directly and waits for CryptographicExceptions
+- One which executes the crypto directly and makes decisions based on different types of CryptographicExceptions
-- One which executes the crypto directly and measures timings
+- One which executes the crypto directly and makes decisions based on measured timings

 Cryptos:
 - One which uses Rijndael.Create()